The Singapore Sikh Education Foundation

 Punjabi Language classes are also conducted for beginning learners where pupils are enrolled in the Nursery and Kindergarten classes at Khalsa Kindergarten that is located in Beatty Road.

-Punjabi Language education comes under the purview of the Board of Teaching and Testing of Non-Tamil Indian Languages (BTTSAL) which overseas all curriculum and assessments of the five non-tamil Indian languages, namely Bengali, Hindi, Gujarati, Punjabi and Urdu which are currently recognised as alternative Mother Tongues Languages by the Ministry of Education.
+Punjabi Language education comes under the purview of the Board of Teaching and Testing of Non-Tamil Indian Languages (BTTSAL) which oversees all curriculum and assessments of the five non-tamil Indian languages, namely Bengali, Hindi, Gujarati, Punjabi and Urdu which are currently recognised as alternative Mother Tongue Languages by the Ministry of Education.

-SSEF over the years has also established strong relationships with Sikh Institutions and well wishers to cater to needs of our students.
+SSEF over the years has also established strong relationships with Sikh Institutions and well-wishers to cater to the needs of our students.
 Sikh Welfare Association (SIWEC) has been instrumental in providing support for families with financial needs to ensure that their learning in Punjabi language is fully funded through the payment for books, transportation, uniforms and monthly school fees.